E.tv: International content

-In South Africa, e.tv formerly hosted some HBO shows like The Sopranos, Six Feet Under and Curb Your Enthusiasm.
+In South Africa, e.tv formerly aired some HBO shows like The Sopranos, Six Feet Under and Curb Your Enthusiasm.

-From January 2016, e.tv is the first free-to-air channel in South Africa to air the hit shows and dramas such as Empire, Devious Maids, How To Get Away With Murder, The Fixer, Chicago and Hawaii Five-O.
+From January 2016, e.tv is the first free-to-air channel in South Africa to air the hit shows and dramas such as Doodsondes, Empire, Devious Maids, How To Get Away With Murder, The Fixer, Chicago and Hawaii Five-O.

 In September 2017, Days of Our Lives moved from SABC3 to etv.

 The channel also airs America's Funniest Home Videos, Family Feud, Steve Austin's Broken Skull Challenge, Minute to Win It, MTV Fear Factor, Little Big Shots and Judge Judy.

 Craz-e

-Craz-e is the children's slot for the channel, airing selected content specially curated.
+Craz-e is the children's slot for the channel, airing selected specially curated content.
 The slot is aired weekdays from 14:30 CAT as a two-hour programming block.
 Initially it was a separate block for teens, the second one being named Littl-e for preschoolers, until they were merged in 2018.
 The slot was particularly popular for its local shows: Sistahood, Frenzy, Shiz Live and Craz-e World Live, which were discontinued in 2019.

 Littl-e's local offerings such as Cool Catz and Siyabonga Gogo were also discontinued, although reruns still air on eToonz.
-Craz-e gave rise to new fresh talent such as Zola Hahlatse and Pearl Modiadie.
+Craz-e gave rise to new fresh talent such as Zola Hashatsi and Pearl Modiadie.